Erigeron, fleabane: planting, growing

 • Exposure Sun, partial shade

-Erigeron, also called Fleabane or wall daisy is a small perennial belonging to the family Asteraceae just like asters and daisies.
+The Erigeron, also known as fleabane or wall daisy is a small perennial belonging to family Asteraceae, like asters and daisies.

-Genus Erigeron includes about 200 species, sometimes annual, most often perennial, native to prairies and mountainous areas of America and Mexico, and includes many hybrids and cultivars notably derived from Erigeron speciosus such as ‘Grandiflorus’, or very tall varieties like ‘Dunkelste Aller’ or ‘Rosa Triumph’.
+The genus Erigeron includes about 200 species, sometimes annual, more often perennial, native to meadows and mountainous areas of America and Mexico, and many hybrids and cultivars derived notably from Erigeron speciosus such as ‘Grandiflorus’, or from very tall varieties like ‘Dunkelste Aller’ or ‘Rosa Triumph’.

 Erigeron karvinskianus and Erigeron alpinus are also among the species most commonly found in gardens.

-From a rhizomatous rootstock, Erigeron quickly forms a dense herbaceous tuft with a bushy, spreading habit, often candelabra-like, ranging from 0.10 m for the most compact alpine fleabanes up to 0.75 m in flower with almost as much spreading for tall cultivars.
-While most can spread widely via their rootstock, sometimes becoming invasive, the creeping alpine species rarely exceed about 0.15 m in spread.
+From a rhizomatous rootstock, Erigeron quickly forms a dense herbaceous clump with a bushy, spreading habit, often candelabra-like, ranging from 0.10 cm for the most compact alpine fleabanes up to 0.75 m in flower, with almost as much spread for the tall cultivars.
+While most can spread widely by their rhizomes, sometimes becoming invasive, the creeping alpine species rarely exceed 0.15 m across.

 fleabane